 A pool of Thesis Advisers is created by the School Dean.
-They should ideally be full time or part time faculty members of the institution.
+They should ideally be full-time or part time faculty members of the institution.
 The qualifications of the Thesis Adviser are, but not limited to:

 - 1. Licensed in his/her position, if applicable. - 2.
-Has at least a master's degree. - 3.
+Has at least a master's degree for Masteral Programs; a PhD holder, or its equivalent for Doctorate Programs. - 3.
 Has expertise and competency on the thesis topic.